-Stores events on the local file system.
-Required properties are in $\boldsymbol{bold}.$
+Stores events on the local filesystem.
+Required properties are in bold.

+Default Description

-Property Name Default Description channel - type The component type name, needs to be file_roll. sink.directory - The directory where files will be stored sink.rollInterval 30 Roll the file every 30 seconds.
-Specifying 0 will disable rolling and cause all events to be written to a single file. sink.serializer TEXT Other possible options include avro_event or the FQCN of an implementation of EventSerializer.Builder interface. batchSize 100
+The component type name, needs to be file_roll.
+The directory where files will be stored 30 Roll the file every 30 seconds.
+Specifying 0 will disable rolling and cause all events to be written to a single file.
+TEXT Other possible options include avro_event or the FQCN of an implementation of EventSerializer.Builder interface.
+100 - - - 30 TEXT

 '''

-al.channels = cl
+al.channels = c1

-al.sinks = kl
+al.sinks = k1

 al.sinks.kl.type = file_roll

-al.sinks.kl.channel = cl
+al.sinks.kl.channel = c1

 al.sinks.kl.sink.directory = /var/log/flume

 '''